RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 ## Viewing Subscriptions

-To view the details of a subscription click "Subscriptions" in the menu, and then click on the name of the Subscription you wish to view.
+To view the details of a subscription click "Subscriptions" in the menu, and then click on the name of the Subscription you want to view.

 When you view a subscription, you can see: